 Pros and cons of VA loans

-With a required down payment of exactly 0% it’s easy to assume there could be no better option when looking for a home.
+With a required down payment of precisely 0%, it’s easy to assume there could be no better option when looking for a home.
 But not so fast, as strange as it might sound, VA loans are not always the best option.
-They have their pros and cons just like any loan.
+They have their pros and cons, just like any loan.

 - No Private Mortgage Insurance – Conventional loans require private mortgage insurance if you’re making down payment of less than 20%.
-This comes in the form of an upfront payment and/or monthly payments until you’ve reached 20% equity.
-With VA loans this doesn’t apply.
+This comes in the form of an upfront payment and monthly payments until you’ve reached 20% equity.
+With VA loans, this doesn’t apply.

 - Higher Allowable DTI Ratio – VA loans are incredibly flexible compared to conventional loans.
 For instance, you can qualify if you have a debt-to-income ratio of up to 41% or less.
-Also.
-Some borrowers who qualify for a VA loan can be eligible for it two years after a bankruptcy or foreclosure.
+Some borrowers who are eligible for a VA loan can be eligible for it two years after a bankruptcy or foreclosure.
 With conventional loans, the wait can be much longer.

-- Sellers aren’t always on board – Sellers may sometimes have some qualms about selling to a VA buyer.
-This is because VA loans are subject to a strict appraisal.
-More appraisal issues are likely to arise than with conventional loans which can make sellers uneasy.
+- Sellers aren’t always on board – Sellers may sometimes have some doubts about selling to a VA buyer.
+It is because VA loans are subject to a strict appraisal.
+More appraisal issues are likely to arise than with conventional loans, which can make sellers uneasy.
 It’s also easy to lose out to multiple offers as sellers usually prefer to see a buyer who can make a down payment.

 VA loans are a fantastic option for those who qualify and are struggling to save for a down payment.
 But they still come with pros and cons which must be weighed carefully first.
 They’re not always the best option, even if you do qualify.
 If you’re undecided, reach out to a local lender that specializes in VA loans to learn more.